coffee2code/quick-drafts-access/DEVELOPER-DOCS.md

 ## Hooks

 The plugin exposes a number of filters for hooking.
 Code using these filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).
-Less ideally, you could put them in your active theme's functions.php file.

 ### `c2c_quick_drafts_access_post_types` _(filter)_